RainmakerRaw/WireGuard-ArchRouter/README.md

 cp /usr/share/doc/shorewall/Samples/three-interfaces/* /etc/shorewall/

 Edit the files in the /etc/shorewall directory as per the conf files in this repo.
 In essence, you need to edit the ./interfaces file to list your interfaces by name, outline your network segments in ./zones, tell Shorewall who can talk with whom using ./policy and finally set up ./rules with any necessary changes.
-My example rules config file in this repo gives examples for allowing SSH from local clients only, and using DNAT to allow local people on the internet as well as LAN and DMZ clients to access servers on local machines (without having to hairpin back through the firewall).
+My example rules config file in this repo gives examples for allowing SSH from local clients only, and using DNAT to allow people on the internet as well as LAN and DMZ clients to access servers on local machines (without having to hairpin back through the firewall).
 Once this is done, we can enable and start shorewall:

 systemctl enable --now shorewall